Hanchen-Wang/YufanHomepage/content/project/natural-science-foundation-of-china/index.md

 ---
-title: Natural Science Foundation of China
+title: Natural Science Foundation of China (09/2014-10/2015)
-subtitle: Study of carboxyl group ligand promoting the generation of high-reactive oxidative species in micro-interfacial progress of pyrite-water and removal of PPCPs  09/2014-10/2015
+subtitle: "Study of carboxyl group ligand promoting the generation of high-reactive oxidative species in micro-interfacial progress of pyrite-water and removal of PPCPs "
 date: 2014-09-01T08:14:41.596Z
 draft: false
 featured: false